-Long Beach City College provides you with a wide variety of academic assistance and personal support, but it is up to you to know when you need help and to seek it out.
-It is the student's responsibility for staying informed and obeying campus rules, regulations, and policies that affect his or her academic standing as a Long Beach City College student.
+LBCC provides you with a wide variety of academic assistance and personal support, but it is up to you to know when you need help and to seek it out.
+It is the student's responsibility for staying informed and obeying campus rules, regulations, and policies that affect his or her academic standing as an LBCC student.
 Meeting deadlines, completing prerequisites, and satisfying the degree and certificate requirements, as found in the curriculum guides and in this catalog, are all part of the student's responsibility.
-Students should consult this catalog, the college and school announcements, and the schedule of classes for the information they need and should watch for official announcements in the Viking Newspaper and on-campus bulletin boards.
+Students should consult this catalog, the college and school announcements, email, and the schedule of classes for the information they need and should watch for official announcements in the Viking Newspaper and on-campus bulletin boards.